hobbyfarm/hobbyfarm.github.io/content/contributing/_index.md

 3. Inclusion is central to this project. **_All_** who follow these rules are welcome.

 > **NOTE:** A more formal code of conduct is forthcoming in the near future.

+## Future Contribution Documentation

+The following documentation is planned for the near future:

+* Documentation Contribution Guide
+* Provisioner Contribution Guide